sodadata/soda-core/soda/contracts/docs/README.md

 * Verifying a contract on a fixed time schedule (not recommended)

 To make a choice, consider what triggers execution of your contract verification and the in what environment will it run?
-Eg A shell script in your local development environment using the Soda contract API in a Python virtual environment, an Airflow operator in a DAG that is executed, a GitHub commit, etc?
+For example a shell script in your local development environment using the Soda contract API in a Python virtual environment, an Airflow operator in a DAG that is executed, a GitHub commit, etc?